 We were given a date for a planned C-section on January 25th 2022 meaning she would be just over 36 weeks at birth and delivery would have to be at the Royal Hospital for Children so that her neonatal and cardiology team would be on hand.

 It was terrifying, facing the unknown of how she would be when she arrived and what was going to happen.
-We were told before her birth that we were able to stay across the road in our own room at Ronald McDonald House Glasgow.
 Having a place to stay took a lot of the worry away as we live over an hour from the hospital.
 I ended up staying at the House while my husband Kris travelled back and forth from Troon to finish off her nursery and to go to work.

 Baby Aubyn arrived kicking and screaming weighing 3 pounds 14 ounces!
 We managed to get a cuddle before she was taken to the neonatal ward where She stayed for just under two weeks and didn’t need to undergo any surgery which was a huge relief!